 Poor metabolizer |

-An individual carrying TWO no function alleles |
+TWO no-function alleles |

 Greatly increased risk of thiopurine-related leukopenia, neutropenia, and myelosuppression. |